Accessing Years 7–10 Life Skills outcomes and content

 - who could be helped with appropriate adjustments and support.

-All decisions about curriculum options for students with special education needs should be made through the collaborative curriculum planning process.
+The appropriate timing of the decision to access Life Skills outcomes and content in Years 7–10 will be determined by the needs of the individual student.
+All decisions about curriculum options for students with disability should be made through the collaborative curriculum planning process.

 Schools are not required to seek permission for students to access courses based on Life Skills outcomes and content or submit planning documentation to NESA.